Can I Collect Disability for ADHD?

 Tips for Filing an ADHD Disability Claim

-You can submit your application for Social Security disability insurance through the Social Security Administration’s online portal.
+You can submit your application for Social Security Disability insurance through the Social Security Administration’s online portal.
 You can take your time filling out the application, but applying online is the quickest way to apply for benefits.

 Although most SSI claimants will not be able to complete the application process online, Social Security provides an online portal where they can begin the process.